Ayush-learner44/Thesis/README.md

    window never blocks, but a real attacker (every window bad) is blocked after a couple of windows, on **every** detector at once.

+## Spoofing detection (forged-source floods)

+A spoofed flood puts a **different random source IP on every packet**, so each forged connection is its own flow key with ~1 SYN — it never reaches the 32-SYN threshold, and blocking the (forged, unbounded, IPv6) sources is hopeless.
+The controller catches it with a separate, orthogonal signal:

+- It keeps a **live set per server** of *uncompleted* source IPs — a source is added on its first SYN and **removed when its handshake completes** (a returning ACK).
+Because the flow key ignores the source port, a real client counts as **one** source no matter how many connections it opens, so a benign server sits at a handful of sources while a **spoofed victim accumulates thousands** of never-completing forged sources.
+- A server is flagged when its uncompleted-source **count crosses `card_thresh`** (50 on this testbed). **That count is the decision.**
+- **Tsallis entropy** over the destination distribution is also computed and reported — but is *not* the trigger: it's blind to spread/multi-victim spoofing (entropy stays high), so cardinality does the work.
+Entropy is kept as the standard comparison metric.

+Detection is **topology-robust**: completions are signalled on both asymmetric paths (ACK at a switch that never saw the SYN) and symmetric paths (a once-per-flow flag packed into the CMS cell).
+It is **detection-only** for now — forged sources can't be blocked, so the response is victim-side rate-limiting (future work).

 ## Validated results (k=4 fat-tree, 24 clients → 8 servers)

 | Scenario | Traffic | Result |